John Francis Uncles: Post World War II

 In 1945 Uncles was appointed to command the 32nd Field Artillery Brigade in Germany, serving until 1946.

 He served as Chief of Field Artillery in the Army’s Career Management Branch from 1946 to 1948.

 In 1948, Uncles became Chief of Staff of United States Constabulary in Europe, serving until 1950, when he was named commander of the 4th Infantry Division Artillery, which he led until 1951.

 Uncles was commander of Seventh Army Artillery from 1951 to 1952, after which he was assigned to the staff of the Army’s Deputy Chief of Staff for Logistics, G-4, as deputy assistant chief of staff for research and development, where he served until 1953.

 From 1953 to 1954 Uncles was the Army’s Chief of Research & Development.

 Uncles was appointed Chief of Staff for United States Army, Europe in 1954, and served in this assignment until 1956.

 In 1956 Uncles was assigned as commander of the VII Corps, serving until his 1958 retirement.

 Awards and decorations

 Uncles’ awards included two Distinguished Service Medals, the Legion of Merit, and the Bronze Star.

 Retirement and death

 General Uncles retired in 1958, afterwards residing in Washington, D.C.
-He died at Walter Reed Army Hospital in Washington, D.C. on January 20, 1967.
+He died at Walter Reed Army Hospital in Washington, D.C., on 20 January 1967.
 Uncles is buried at Arlington National Cemetery with his.